Pixoll/pocopi-frontend/README.md

 # PoCoPI
-Proof of Concept of Psyco-Informatics
+Proof of Concept of Psycho-Informatics